watari3/GitBucket-Wiki/CommentAction.md

 #####delete
 This value is saved when users have deleted the branch.
 Users can delete branch after merging pull request which is requested from the same repository.
 At the same time, store it to the ```CONTENT``` column with the deleted branch name.
-Therefore, this comment is not displayed, and not counted as a comment.
+This comment is displayed.
+But it can not be edited by all users, and also not counted as a comment.